-In the case of CDN enabled routes, traffic is never fulfilled by the web server, rather the load is distributed among many CDN servers.
+In the case of CDN-enabled routes, traffic is never fulfilled by the web server, rather the load is distributed among many CDN servers.

 This helps in filtering out the DDoS attacks on the server.
-These nodes are compliance with TLS and SSL certificates and make sure about the encryption of traffic.
+These nodes are in compliance with TLS and SSL certificates and make sure about the encryption of traffic.